 One of the first in the home decorating products category, Home of Decor's marketing communications needed consistency and its organizational team needed to be on the same page.
 Its website was outdated and not reflective of the company brand. ... read more »

 Every website is different and has unique challenges, needs, and goals.
 But I would argue there is one thing every single website in the world has in common: Any website can benefit from Conversion Rate Optimization (CRO).
 CRO is the process of systematically testing variations of your web pages, implementing the winners, and repeating on an ongoing basis with the goal of continually improving your site conversion rate. ... read more »

-The average Cart Abandonment rate is 70%
+The average conversion rate of returning visitors is 1.70%